nbryant42/xDRCal/README.md

 This is a small .NET application to generate black/white clipping, gamma, and banding test patterns for SDR/HDR monitors.

-I mainly built this as an exploratory project to test out Direct2D HDR composition in a WinUI 3 setting; see [Developer Notes](#developer-notes) for all the gory details of the swapchain and composition API fighting that have plagued this project.
+I mainly built this as an exploratory project to test out Direct2D HDR composition in a WinUI 3 setting.
+The learning curve can be pretty steep; see [Developer Notes](#developer-notes) for all the gory details of the swap-chain and composition API fighting that initially caused trouble.

 ![Screenshot](https://github.com/nbryant42/xDRCal/blob/main/screenshot.png?raw=true)